Wazotti/Wazotti/README.md

 ## 📚 About Me

 - 🎯 Passionate about solving real-world problems through technology
-- 💡 I enjoy writing clean, efficient code and creating intuitive user experiences
+- 💡 I enjoy writing clean and efficient code
-- 🚀 Currently focused on improving my Java and Full Stack development skills
+- 🚀 Currently developing my Java and Full Stack skills
-- 🔍 Always curious, experimenting with new tools and building personal projects
+- 🔍 Always curious, exploring new tools and experimenting with personal projects
-- 🌱 I believe continuous learning is the key to growth
+- 🌱 I believe continuous learning and hands-on practice are the keys to growth

 ---